M. Lee Pelton

 President and CEO

-A signature Boston Foundation program is its Racial Wealth Partnership, established in late 2022, as part of the Foundation’s commitment to close racial wealth gaps in Greater Boston and the region by expanding homeownership by people of color.
+A signature Boston Foundation program is its Racial Wealth Partnership, established in late 2022, as part of the Boston Foundation’s commitment to close racial wealth gaps in Greater Boston and the region by expanding homeownership in underserved communities.
 The Partnership is a broad-based group of more than 40 members representing sectors including banking and finance, housing, issue advocacy, government, healthcare, life sciences and education.

 Pelton has combined authentic leadership, civic engagement, and a deep commitment to social justice with his skill and vision for growing institutional capacity and effectiveness.
 The result has been a legacy of stronger, more diverse institutions that have expanded opportunities for students.
 Along the way, Pelton often has been recognized as a civic and education leader, both regionally and nationally.